 Airline pilots have the possibility of developing industrial deafness as a result of the extremely high level of cockpit noise.
 The acceptable noise level in Europe is 80 dB, but this area of the airline industry is unrequlated in the US, and many pilots have the opinion that their health is being affected as a result.
 Fortunately, there are some headsets available that can reduce the noise level by up to 50%.
 Regular usage of these types of headsets has reduced the number of compensation claims for deafness.

-When Mr. Cooper approached Applebys Solicitors about making a personal injury compensation claim for industrial deafness, they knew that they didn't have much time.
-Mr. Cooper's doctors had told him nearly 3 years earlier that he had noise-induced hearing damage and tinnitus as a result of working in noisy environments.
+When Mr. C approached Applebys Solicitors about making a personal injury compensation claim for industrial deafness, they knew that they didn't have much time.
+Mr. C's doctors had told him nearly 3 years earlier that he had noise-induced hearing damage and tinnitus as a result of working in noisy environments.
 Because of the time limitations imposed by law to file a claim, Applebys' expert personal injury solicitors had to act fast.
-They got Mr. Cooper an award in the amount of £7,125 for his industrial deafness claim.
-Mr. Cooper thanked the firm saying, "Thank you for all of your hard work that got me a settlement for my damaged hearing.
+They got Mr. C an award in the amount of £7,125 for his industrial deafness claim.
+Mr. C thanked the firm saying, "Thank you for all of your hard work that got me a settlement for my damaged hearing.
 I sincerely appreciate your efforts".